Wallace-Observatory/Astrophotography/README.md

 _Basic AP tools, scripts and sample data to get you started._

 We recommend starting with Siril, as it is free and works on PC, Mac and Linux OS's.
 You can find it here: https://siril.org/
 Current version as of April 2026 is _1.4.2_

+### Note, you do not need to digest all of the following information to get a nice image.
+Though, if you were wondering, "Why are going through all this trouble?", then see the two images below.

 ## Planning
 At this point, you have probably planned your observation, submitted the request and waited patiently for the clouds to part so that the automated telescope images your target.
 By submitting target coordinates in RA & DEC, you have effectively decided on the composition of the image.